mui/material-ui/docs/pages/blog/making-customizable-components.md

 ---
 title: 'Making customizable components'
-description: The use case of of data grid
+description: The use case of the data grid
 date: 2022-06-23T00:00:00.000Z
 authors: ['alexfauquette']
 tags: ['MUI X']